 I know.
 I know.
 It has been three months since I last posted.
 I know I said I would post more frequently, but then left the Dyson vacuum post up for three months leaving visitors to think I got sucked up by the amazing device.
 Truth is, I got very busy very quickly.
-Being a stay-at-home dad was fantastic, and I didn’t want to spend a single extra second away from Greg.
+Being a stay-at-home dad was fantastic, and I didn’t want to spend a single extra second away from G.

-Shortly after Greg started daycare (“school,” as Sue calls it), I got very busy planning for a new year of teaching third graders.
+Shortly after G started daycare (“school,” as Sue calls it), I got very busy planning for a new year of teaching third graders.
 Before I knew it, first term was over and now Thanksgiving is quickly approaching.
 As such, I won’t go making any grand announcements about whether I will post here more frequently.
 Given that this is the first time in nearly four months that I’ve even logged into my Blogger account, I would guess no.

 So, what’s been going on?
 Well, a lot actually.
-Greg learned how to walk in late July, which was a major milestone.
+G learned how to walk in late July, which was a major milestone.
 Since then he’s been hard to keep up with!
 He started school on August 1, still a little wobbly on his feet, but generally happy to be there.
 His transition went better than expected, and now he walks in every day with a big smile and a wave for all of his friends.
 Sue and I have taken to calling him the mayor of his daycare because of the way he walks in.

 Sue started school almost as soon as she moved down here.
 She enjoys it, even though it’s a year-round schedule.
 She works nine weeks, and then is off three.
 There’s no summer vacation, except the three between the end of one school year and the beginning of another.